Areas of Expertise:

 Pediatric Hematology and Oncology - The Children's Hospital of Philadelphia, Philadelphia, PA

 Postdoctoral Research Fellow in Pediatric Hematology and Oncology - The Children's Hospital of Philadelphia, Philadelphia, PA

 American Board of PediatricsAmerican Board of Pediatrics/Hematology-Oncology

-Director of Clinical Research, Center for Childhood Cancer Research
+Director, Clinical Research, Center of Childhood Cancer Research

 Associate Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania